jalilkhan625/react-CRUD-Web-API-postgresql-.net-core-9.0/README.md

 - Images are uploaded via the frontend and stored in a directory (e.g., `/Photos/`)
 - The backend returns a **Base64-encoded** version of the image string in JSON
 - The frontend displays the image using `src={\`data:image/jpeg;base64,...\`}`

 ---

-## ✅ To Do / Enhancements

-- Authentication & Authorization (login required to manage employees)
-- Pagination & Filtering on the table
-- Search functionality
-- Image compression and validation
-- Switch to cloud storage for images (e.g., Azure Blob Storage, AWS S3)

----